Authentic Lessons for 21st Century Learning

 Since a narrative tells a story and an autobiography gives information about the life of the author, all content written for this composition will tell the story of the writer.
 Therefore, there are guiding questions that may be considered and answered on the attached Thumbprint Autobiography handout, and also the opportunity for students to engage in the Question Generating strategy to compose questions of their own to answer.

-First, on a separate sheet of paper, students should write out the answers to the guiding questions in complete sentences, providing as much information as needed to tell their story.
-As a homework or end of day assignment, students will go a step further and generate their own questions to answer for their narrative.
+First, ask students to write out, on a separate sheet of paper, the answers to the guiding questions in complete sentences, providing as much information as needed to tell their story.
+As a homework or end-of-day assignment, students will go a step further and generate their own questions to answer for their narrative.
 For this lesson, the Question Generating strategy should work like this:

 1. Give students an element of inspiration on which to focus.
 For this lesson, provide examples such as either guiding questions or an image of a fingerprint displayed at the front of the room.